lucahammer/tweetXer/README.md

 Under "Advanced options" you can automatically unfollow everyone.
 You may need to rerun with some time in between because of rate limits.

 # Known issues and solutions
+- I can't paste the script.

+  Your browser tries to protect you from pasting some random script you found.
+Type "allow pasting" (Firefox) or "allow pasting" (Chrome) and hit enter to confirm that you know what you are doing.

 - X Corp doesn't send me my data export.